beebe-gabrielle/City-Market-Co-Data-Cleaning-Exploratory-Analysis/README.md

 ## Objective
-The dashboards were designed to analyze overall sales and profitability performance to answer the following operational and financial questions:
+The 'Sales Dashboard' and 'Product Dashboard' were designed to analyze overall sales and profitability performance to answer the following operational and financial questions:

 * **Which cities and regions are driving the most profit, and where are we underperforming?**